Skip to main content

 1. Update the page.

-When a visitor submits the form, the browser reloads with dates and guest counts in the URL.
-Other shortcodes on the destination page read the same values.
+When a visitor submits the form, the browser loads the destination with dates and guest counts in the URL.
+Other shortcodes on that page read the same values.

 Front-end search bar shortcode